 Faculty & staff are always willing to meet one-on-one with your student outside of classroom hours.
 Faculty is available for students struggling academically and staff is available for students who need pastoral counseling.

-Students attending Highlands College can earn an Associates or Bachelor’s Degree in Christian Ministry through Southeastern University.
+Students attending Highlands College can earn an Associates Degree in Christian Ministry through Southeastern University.
 Southeastern University offers live classes on campus to Highlands College students.
+Students transferring credit can pursue a Bachelor's Degree with Southeastern University online.

 Parallel-enrollment refers to students who are enrolled in Highlands College and Southeastern University.